The Secret WW2 Learning Network is an educational charity registered in the UK - a Charitable Incorporated Organisation (CIO) No. 1156796

 Students at Brighton College after a Secret WW2 presentation.

-In more recent years we have introduced two ongoing projects: university-level bursaries and a scholarship in India, which are described in more detail below.
+In more recent years we have introduced two ongoing projects: university-level bursaries and a contribution to a Mobile Teaching Unit in India, which are described in more detail below.

 THE STEVE WEISS RESEARCH BURSARIES